Ovid/codegen-protection/README.md

         return $total;
     }

-    #>>> CodeGen::Protection::Type::Perl 0.01.
+    #>>> CodeGen::Protection::Format::Perl 0.01.
 Do not touch any code between this and the start comment.
 Checksum: d135a051f158ee19fbd68af5466fb1ae

     1;